-If you have missing teeth, one of the options for replacing them are dentures.
-A denture is removable, which means it needs to be taken out when you clean your remaining teeth, or go to sleep.
+If you have missing teeth, one of the options for replacing them is with a denture.

-Here at Aperture Dental Practice, we are privileged to have a resident Prosthetist, Pei-Song Zhao, who has a wealth of experience with all types of dentures.
+Here at Aperture Dental Practice, we are privileged to have highly-skilled prosthetist, Pei-Song Zhao, who has a wealth of experience with all types of dentures.

 - Hard relines are typically used in most situations.

 - Soft relines are considered when the hard-acrylic material cannot be tolerated.
 It is much more comfortable than a hard surface and helps especially in the lower jaws where the mental nerve is close to the fitting surface, or ulcers occur frequently due to the dentures rubbing on the tissues.

 This type of denture is made of plastic.

 The replacement teeth are connected by a pink material called acrylic.

 The advantage of acrylic dentures is that it is easily made, modified and is cheaper.
 Clasps can be embedded into the acrylic to hook on to the existing teeth.